-Results: Our findings show that over seventy per cent (71.9%) prefer to watch online content (such as YouTube) rather than traditional television.
-This is a 5% increase on last year.
-We also found that over 66% of New Invention pupils play games online against other users.
+Results: Our findings show that exactly two thirds (66.6%) of our pupils prefer to watch online content (such as YouTube) rather than traditional television.
+We also found that over 65% of New Invention pupils play games online against other users.
 When asked about games they have either played or watched somebody else playing, there were some alarming results.
-29% of pupils have played/watched someone play Call of Duty and 23% have played/watched someone play Grand Theft Auto (both rated 18+).
+38% of pupils have played/watched someone play Call of Duty and 27.5% have played/watched someone play Grand Theft Auto (both rated 18+).
 Their respective age reviews are given below.
-The most notable difference from the previous year is that over 60% of our pupils play Fortnite regularly.
-This reflects national trends.